GabrielDinca25/youtube-playlist-downloader/README.md

 Prerequisites:

--Install Python
+- Install Python

--Run "pip install youtube-dl" in cmd (the pip command can be found in your Python installation folder under the Scripts directory)
+- Run 'pip install yt-dlp' in cmd (the pip command can be found in your Python installation folder under the Scripts directory, if it's missing 'run python -m ensurepip --default-pip')

+- Run 'pip install phantomjs'

--Add the ffmpeg folder found in this repo to your PATH environment variable.
+- Add the ffmpeg folder found in this repo to your PATH environment variable.

 Use: